datadryad/dryad-app/documentation/external_services/salesforce.md

 the latest updates to the data model.
 None of the sandboxes should be treated as a "forever" copy.

+When configuring Dryad to connect with a sandbox instance, note that the login_host should be 'test.salesforce.com' instead of the default 'login.salesforce.com'.

 Salesforce API